stackbuilders/octohat/README.md

 ### Then run the test suite:

+**CAUTION: Use tokens of a test user, not your own account since the test suite clears state on Github before it runs (i.e., it will delete everything in your github account).**

 You need to set some environment variables.

 Set `SANDBOX_ORGANIZATION` to an organization you don't care about, since the tests will delete all the teams within that organization